 c) the UE has neither allowed NSSAI for the current PLMN nor configured NSSAI for the current PLMN and has a configured NSSAI not associated with a PLMN.

-The UE NAS shall also provide the lower layers with the requested NSSAI, if available.
+The UE NAS shall also provide the lower layers with the requested NSSAI, if available and the UE is in 5GMM-IDLE mode.
 If the UE has neither a configured NSSAI nor an allowed NSSAI valid for a PLMN and does not have any configured NSSAI that is not associated with any PLMN, the UE does not send a requested NSSAI when requesting registration towards the PLMN.
 In roaming scenarios the UE may also provide the mapping of each S-NSSAI of the requested NSSAI to the S-NSSAIs of the configured NSSAI for the HPLMN, if available.
-The AMF verifies if the requested NSSAI is permitted based on the subscribed S-NSSAIs in the UE subscription and optionally the mapping information provided by the UE, and if so then the AMF shall provide the UE with the allowed NSSAI for the PLMN, and may also provide the UE with the mapping of the allowed NSSAI for the PLMN to the configured NSSAI for the HPLMN if available.
+The AMF verifies if the requested NSSAI is permitted based on the subscribed S-NSSAIs in the UE subscription and optionally the mapping information provided by the UE, and if so then the AMF shall provide the UE with the allowed NSSAI for the PLMN, and may also provide the UE with the mapping of each S-NSSAI of the allowed NSSAI for the PLMN to the S-NSSAI(s) of the configured NSSAI for the HPLMN if available.
+The AMF shall not provide the UE with the mapping of multiple S-NSSAIs of the allowed NSSAI to the same S-NSSAI of the configured NSSAI for the HPLMN.
 The AMF may also query the NSSF to determine the allowed NSSAI for a given registration area as defined in 3GPP TS 23.501 [8].